paulmuenzner/backupserver/README.md

 If your application involves interactions with AWS S3, you must provide the following key-value pairs in the .env file:

--   BUCKET_NAME: The name of your AWS S3 bucket.
+-   AWS_S3_BUCKET_NAME: The name of your AWS S3 bucket.
 -   AWS_REGION: The AWS region where your S3 bucket is located.
 -   AWS_ACCESS_KEY_ID: Your AWS access key ID.
 -   AWS_SECRET_ACCESS_KEY: Your AWS secret access key.